DKozachenko/bybit-filters/README.md

 ### Added

 - Splited configurations for running as SPA and extension
+- Generated content script with TS

 ### Changed

 - Changed `matches` URL in `content_scripts`
 - Fixed version of `@types/firefox-webext-browser`
 - Replace `bottomLimit` and `topLimit` to `amountMin` and `amountMax`
+- Replace all string values into const `enums`

 ### Removed